You are here

-- Offer visual support – a grid to follow, a table to complete, a series of picture cards to hold will help students focus and remember language
+- Offer visual support – a grid to follow, a table to complete or a series of picture cards to hold will help students focus and remember language

 Give students the first part of a sentence which they have to complete.
 Make a list of stems on a handout.
 This guides them and gives them something to work through and compare in pairs or groups.
-The sentences can follow a theme.
+The sentences can follow a theme, for example:

 Ask me more – improving conversation technique

 Each student writes four facts about themselves or their families/friends (guide this with your own examples).
 In pairs or small groups learners take turns to say one of their facts.
-You can do this with the whole class.
 The other students must ask as many questions as they can to keep the conversation going.
 Give help on the type of questions, if necessary.

 Why?
 Because …